 Let’s see the major differences between UHF and VHF.

-- VHF is good for outdoor application.
-UHF is ideal for indoor application.
+- VHF is good for outdoor applications.
+UHF is ideal for indoor applications.

 - If there are negligible obstructions and vast distances to cover, VHF excels at transmission and reception.
 On the contrary, if there are many obstructions, UHF is better.
 A good example will be the region: rural regions will work better with VHF two-way radio systems and urban areas, cities, etc. will benefit immensely from UHF two-way radios.